syedshahid-ux/Student-Attendance-Analysis/README.md

 ## Author

-Developed as an academic project for demonstrating attendance management and analytics using modern web technologies.
+Developed as an internship project for demonstrating attendance management and analytics using modern web technologies.